-The POPQ measures six areas in the vagina to document how many centimeters the organs have fallen past the top of the vagina (the hymen).
+The POPQ measures six areas in the vagina to document how many centimeters the organs have fallen past the hymen.
 Doctors may use a long Q-tip as a ruler.

 Centimeters above the hymen are negative points (less prolapse), and centimeters below are positive (more serious prolapse).
 Doctors total the points from each area to find the stage of the prolapse.

 Treating Pelvic Organ Prolapse

 When the prolapse causes pain or discomfort, doctors may move to surgical methods.
 If advanced prolapse is left untreated, organs can eventually bulge into the vagina or hang out of the body when standing or walking.